Subpoena issued for political objectives quashed

 Integrity Commissioner’s ruling against Councillor upheld, but Council cannot unreasonably restrain his ability to communicate with constituents

-Tuesday, June 15, 2021Stephen A. ThieleLitigationPolitical Law, Municipal Code of conduct for members
+Tuesday, June 15, 2021Stephen A. ThieleLitigationPolitical Law, Scope, Remedies, Municipal Code of conduct for members

 In general, politicians at all levels of government in Canada are required to either adhere to a Code of Conduct or are subject to integrity legislation.
 These Codes or statutory provisions are designed to...